 Don’t waste time with shot setup, however.
 Remember: Food is best photographed immediately when it is served.
 A flat soufflé makes for a flat picture as well.

 You don’t want to waste time fumbling with the settings on your camera, so give them a bit of thought beforehand.
-Since you’ll often shoot very close to the subject, you’ll find that the Macro Mode on the Samsung SH100 will dramatically improve your pictures.
+Since you’ll often shoot very close to the subject, you’ll find that Macro Mode will dramatically improve your pictures.
 To use the Macro Mode, tap the Menu icon, then tap Focus and choose Macro.

 If you don’t have a lot of light, and want to avoid using a flash, you can increase the ISO setting, which increases the sensitivity of the camera’s image sensor.
 Remember to use a fast shutter speed if you’re shooting in a high ISO mode, and a tripod—even a miniature, pocket-size model—will help to eliminate blur.
-On the SH100, you can change these settings by first selecting the Night Shot mode and then using the onscreen menu to choose a fast shutter speed.
+You can change these settings by first selecting the Night Shot mode and then using the onscreen menu to choose a fast shutter speed.

 How you shoot depends on the dish: A turkey may require a shot that captures the entire bird.
 But the cranberry jelly may look its best with a close-up that gets just a quarter of the bowl in the picture along with a few stray berries on the tablecloth.

 As always, experiment with your shots (just work fast), and remember this rule of thumb: Select the single most interesting element on each plate and emphasize that element with your shot.